Supporting Individual Artists: Artists of Color Edition

 This project is supported in part by the Emily Hall Tremaine Foundation and the National Endowment for the Arts.

-Grant Services & Education Partnerships Coordinator, Arts Council of Indianapolis
+Director of Grant Services, Arts Council of Indianapolis

 Shamira Wilson is an interdisciplinary artist based in Indianapolis, IN.
 She holds a BA in Psychology from Johns Hopkins University, has studied Furniture Design at the Herron School of Art, and attended a residency at the Haystack Mountain School of Craft.
 Her work has been exhibited in Indianapolis at venues including the Indiana State Museum and Indianapolis Contemporary.